hyphacoop/organizing/2019-12-11-all-hands-meeting.md

     - Decided not to go with QB payroll and using wagepoint
     - Decide on vacation time
     - ex. $100 from client, employee gets $75 + (4% of $75)
-        - vacation accrual. pay out weekly for now, but is short-term. expect to start withholding and manage in medium future, e.g. before year-end.
+        - vacation accrual will be paid out weekly for now, but this is short-term. expect to allow option for withholding and manage in medium future, e.g. before year-end.
     - TD1 and TD1-ON
         - dc: they don't make you re-sign it per year even though technically you should
     - Waiting for approval from transferwise